austinc512/OrderPost/README.md

 - Include all the routes you plan to support and what the expected input and output of each route is.
 - I'm organizing these by database table, rather than by endpoint.
-- I will decide whether I want to implement PUT or PATCH requests later, tentatively using PUT.
+- I may go back on this decision later, but tentatively I'm implementing PATCH requests instead of PUT requests for updating objects.

 ### warehouses: